robinmin/askllm/README.md

 # ASKLLM

 This is a tiny command line tool for you to execute LLM inquiry with prompt or prompt file.
-The goal is to provide a convinent way to share and reuse prompts, and provide a way to observe the different results from different LLM engines and models with the same prompt.
+The goal is to provide a convinent way to share and reuse prompts, and provide a way to observe the different results from different LLM engines or models with the same prompt.

 ## Features